bobwei/js-lab-fp/README.md

-# Javascript Project Template
+# Javascript Lab for Hands on with Functional Programming

-This is a javascript project template with batteries included to speed up project initiation.
+This is a javascript lab.